A new notion of commutativity for the algorithmic Lov\'{a}sz Local Lemma

-Besides conditions for convergence to flawless objects, one may naturally ask further questions regarding properties of Algorithm~\ref{ls-alg}.
-For instance, ``is it parallelizable?", ``how many solutions can it output?", ``what is the expected `weight' of a solution?", etc. These questions and more have been answered for the Moser-Tardos (MT) algorithm in a long series of papers~\cite{determ,distributed,ParallelHarrisHaeupler,Haeupler_jacm,ParallelHarris,EnuHarris,szege_meet,MT}.
-As a prominent example, the result of Haeupler, Saha and Srinivasan~\cite{Haeupler_jacm}, as well as follow-up work of Harris and Srinivasan~\cite{NewBoundsHarris,EnuHarris}, allows one to argue about the dynamics of the MT process, resulting in several new applications such as estimating the entropy of the output distribution, partially avoiding bad events and dealing with super-polynomially many bad events.
+The most important question about the behavior of the Search Algorithm is whether it converges to a flawless object.
+But, there are other important questions to ask; for instance, ``is it parallelizable?", ``how many solutions can it output?", ``what is the expected `weight' of a solution?".
+These questions and more have been answered for the MT algorithm in a long series of papers~\cite{determ,distributed,ParallelHarrisHaeupler,Haeupler_jacm,ParallelHarris,EnuHarris,szege_meet,MT}.
+For example, results of \cite{Haeupler_jacm,NewBoundsHarris,EnuHarris} discuss how to estimate the entropy of the output distribution and how to deal algorithmically with super-polynomially many bad events.

-We note one important difference between Algorithm~\ref{mt-alg} and Algorithm~\ref{ls-alg}: the choice of which flaw to resample, if multiple flaws are simultaneously true.
-The flaw selection rule $\mathcal S$ should s select a flaw $f \ni \sigma$ for the state $\sigma$ at time $t$; it may depend on the prior states and may be randomized.

-The original MT algorithm allows nearly complete freedom for $\mathcal S$.
-For general local search algorithms, this is much more constrained, in general; only a few relatively rigid rules are known to converge, such as selecting the flaw of least index~\cite{HV}.
-However, in \cite{Kolmofocs}, Kolmogorov identified a property of resampling oracles that allows a free choice for resampling rule called \emph{commutativity.} This free choice for $\mathcal S$, while seemingly a minor detail, turns out to play a key role in extending the additional algorithmic properties of the MT algorithm to the general setting of Algorithm~\ref{ls-alg}.
+We emphasize the role of the selection rule $\mathbf S$ in the Search Algorithm.
+This procedure must choose which flaw $f \ni \sigma$ to resample, if there are multiple possibilities; it may depend on the prior states and may be randomized.
+The original MT algorithm allows nearly complete freedom for this.
+However, for general resampling oracles, convergence guarantees are only known for a few relatively rigid rules such as selecting the flaw of least index~\cite{HV}.
+In \cite{Kolmofocs}, Kolmogorov identified a property called \emph{commutativity} that allows a free choice for $\mathbf S$ in the Search Algorithm (as in the MT algorithm).
+This seemingly minor detail turns out to play a key role in extending the additional properties of the MT algorithm to the Search Algorithm.
 For instance, it leads to parallel algorithms \cite{Kolmofocs} and to bounds on the output distribution \cite{LLLWTL}.